It's easy for people to get confused and misled when it comes to mercury and fish.

 - "For each outcome measure, the higher the maternal seafood intake the less likely the infant was to have a suboptimum score.”

-And Alaska’s Public Health department points out that mercury concentrations in native fish are quite low, and that Alaskans, on average, safely eat between 10 and 60 ounces of locally raised fish—much of it Salmon—every week.
+Alaska’s Public Health department also points out that mercury concentrations in native fish are quite low, and that Alaskans, on average, safely eat between 10 and 60 ounces of locally raised fish—much of it salmon—every week.

 - State of Alaska (SOA).
 Bulletin No. 6, June 15, 2001.
 Mercury and National Fish Advisories Statement from Alaska Division of Public Health: Recommendations for Fish Consumption in Alaska.
 Accessed online February 24, 2008 at http://www.epi.hss.state.ak.us/bulletins/docs/b2001_06.htm